-The proposed project would include retention of approximately 6,020 square feet of the existing commercial space and the addition of 9,710 square feet of residential space, for a total of approximately 17,900 square feet of development.
-The proposed project would provide eight bicycle parking spaces; no off-street vehicle parking spaces would be provided as part of this project.
+The proposed project includes eight dwelling units and 8,000 sf of retail, with 19 bicycle parking spaces and no vehicle parking.

 Localized trip generation of the proposed project was calculated using a trip-based analysis and information in the 2002 Transportation Impacts Analysis Guidelines for Environmental Review (SF Guidelines) developed by the San Francisco Planning Department.
-The proposed project would generate an estimated 980 person trips (inbound and outbound) on a weekday daily basis, consisting of 602 person trips by auto, 146 transit trips, 205 walk trips and 27 trips by other modes.
-During the p.m. peak hour, the proposed project would generate an estimated 94 person trips, consisting of 56 person trips by auto (32 vehicle trips accounting for vehicle occupancy data for this Census Tract), 16 transit trips, 19 walk trips and 3 trips by other modes.
+The proposed project would generate an estimated 1,253 person trips (inbound and outbound) on a weekday daily basis, consisting of 778 person trips by auto, 179 transit trips, 263 walk trips and 32 trips by other modes.
+During the p.m. peak hour, the proposed project would generate an estimated 119 person trips, consisting of 72 person trips by auto (40 vehicle trips accounting for vehicle occupancy data for this Census Tract), 19 transit trips, 24 walk trips and four trips by other modes.